KingOfTheNOPs/cookie-monster/README.md

    cookie-monster --edgeLoginDataPID 4444
 cookie-monster Options:
     --chrome, looks at all running processes and handles, if one matches chrome.exe it copies the handle to Cookies/Login Data and then copies the file to the CWD
     --edge, looks at all running processes and handles, if one matches msedge.exe it copies the handle to Cookies/Login Data and then copies the file to the CWD
+    --system, Decrypt chromium based browser app bound encryption key without injecting into browser.
+Requires path to Local State file and PID of a user process for impersonation
     --firefox, looks for profiles.ini and locates the key4.db and logins.json file --chromeCookiePID, if chrome PID is provided look for the specified process with a handle to cookies is known, specifiy the pid to duplicate its handle and file
     --chromeLoginDataPID, if chrome PID is provided look for the specified process with a handle to Login Data is known, specifiy the pid to duplicate its handle and file